Charleston International Airport: History

-Aside from the legacy carriers, Charleston has seen periods of additional air service from other carriers, but prior to 2010, those services were short-lived.
-The airport has had brief periods of international service.
-In 2001, Air Canada briefly served the airport from Toronto but ended service immediately after the September 11th attacks.
-Porter Airlines briefly served Charleston with flights to Toronto in 2015.
-In April 2019, British Airways launched a direct route from London Heathrow for the summer season.
-This became the first scheduled transatlantic flight to operate from Charleston.
-This also made Charleston the smallest U.S. city that British Airways serviced, and the only U.S. city that they serviced seasonally.
-This route was canceled in December 2020.

 Since 2010, the airport's passenger figures have doubled.
 New services established by additional airlines during this time along with increased services from the three legacy carriers have contributed to this growth.
-As of 2019, the airport is the only facility in South Carolina to offer regular flights to destinations in all four time zones in the contiguous United States.

 In 2021, the newly established Breeze Airways announced that the airport would serve as a focus city for the airline and announced service to 11 cities.
-Additional destinations have been added by Breeze since then, including transcontinental flights to Los Angeles, San Francisco, and Las Vegas.

-In 2022, the airport authority announced a 20 year master plan for future growth of the airport, including the constructing of an additional concourse, adding up to 11 new gates, providing additional plane stands, and expanding parking facilities for vehicles.
+In 2022, the airport authority announced a 20-year master plan for future growth of the airport, including the constructing of an additional concourse, adding up to 11 new gates, providing additional plane stands, and expanding parking facilities for vehicles.

+The airport has had brief periods of international service.
+In 2001, Air Canada briefly served the airport from Toronto but ended service immediately after the September 11th attacks in 2001.
+Porter Airlines briefly served Charleston with flights to Toronto in 2015.
+In April 2019, British Airways launched a seasonal route to London's Heathrow Airport.
+This was Charleston's first transatlantic flight.
+The first season ended in October.
+Due to the COVID-19 pandemic, the service was suspended in 2020.
+In 2023, Air Canada announced a return to Charleston with daily nonstop flights to Toronto starting in March 2024.